KarimAlibhai/CTFs/README.md

 # CTFs
-A collection of my CTF writeups
+A collection of my CTF writeups.
+Any writeups from challenges still in use are password protected.